italchemy/cleaningdata/CodeBook.md

 2. Merging the two data tables to create a single data table comprised of all of the subject, activity, and feature records for the study (the original data set is partitioned such that approximately 70% is in the training data set, and 30% comprises the test data set).

 3. Modifying the HCI labels to make the usable as R indices.
 Specifically:
-..1.
-Remove empty parentheses, e.g. suffixes like mean() become simply mean.
+  * removing empty parentheses, e.g. suffixes like mean() become simply mean;
-..2.
-Replace commas with underscores, e.g. fBodyGyro_bandsEnergy_49,64 becomes fBodyGyro_bandsEnergy_49_64.
+  * replacing commas with underscores, e.g. fBodyGyro_bandsEnergy_49,64 becomes fBodyGyro_bandsEnergy_49_64; and
-..3.
-Replace parentheses around labels with underscores, e.g angle(Z,gravityMean) becomes angle_Z_gravityMean.
+  * replacing parentheses around labels with underscores, e.g angle(Z,gravityMean) becomes angle_Z_gravityMean.

 4. Selecting only those variables with "mean" or "std" as standalone words, i.e. those with _mean_ or _std_, or ending in _mean or _std.

 5. Writing the resulting data set to the output file.